Culmination Of 18 Months Of Van Life In Mexico

 Mexico does NOT accept US and Canadian auto insurance.

-If you plan to drive in Mexico, you will need to purchase additional insurance for Mexico.
+If you plan to drive in Mexico, you must purchase additional insurance for Mexico.

 - What is legally required